-While their contents vary based on the individual needs of students, sensory rooms are spaces where people with disabilities are essentially sensory havens.
-Commonly outfitted with soft carpeting and various colored lighting fixtures, these spaces help those that work with individuals with disabilities learn more about each child’s sensory needs.
-Working alongside these children with an array of sensory toys highlights options that keep them grounded and focused when it becomes time to focus on work.
+While the contents may vary based on the individual needs of a child, there are some “tried-and-true” items and activities that are often found in a sensory room.
+Commonly outfitted with soft carpeting and various coloured lighting fixtures, these spaces help those that work with individuals with disabilities learn more about each child’s sensory needs.
+Working with an array of sensory toys will help support children in remaining calm and grounded during play.

 Light Walls / Punching Bags: Activities where these children are able to release any aggression towards a fun game goal work well for certain children.
 Whether it be a Whack-a-Mole style game or simply a punching bag, children are able to gain proprioceptive pressure to their joints through the release of some physical anger.